-To hold the bolt carrier group (BCG) open:
+To hold the carrier open:

 - 1. Put safety on "SAFE". - 2.
 Pull the charging handle all the way to the rear. - 3.
-Depress the bottom part of the bolt catch and allow the bolt carrier to move forward until it stops.
-(See Figure 3) Or press up on the bolt latch located in the center of the trigger guard while pulling back on the charging handle, then allowing the BCG to move forward onto the catch.
-(See Figure 4)
+Depress the bottom part of the bolt catch plunger and allow the bolt carrier to move forward until it stops.
+(See Figure 3)